alxmrtnz/alxmrtnz.github.io/_posts/thoughts/2019-3-12-environment-variables-and-workflow-in-expo.md

 expo publish --release-channel prod
 ```

+Just a note here that you can, of course, name the release channels for any of the your environments to whatever you'd like – be it `prod`, `production`, or `my-awesome-app-is-finally-live`.
+Just make sure to be consistent and set things up in your `environment.js` file.

 ### Digging Deeper: Advanced Release Channels
 If you want to be even more of an Expo wiz, take a look at the documentation on <a href='https://docs.expo.io/versions/latest/distribution/advanced-release-channels/#promoting-a-release-to-a-new-channel' target="_blank" class="link--text-in-p">Advanced Release Channels</a>.
 Expo provides the option to promote and roll back channel entries between release channels – which may save you some build time in the long run

 ## Conclusion
 Using Expo and Expo Release Channels, our team has built a workflow that works for us.
-The `environment.js` file serves as our normal `.env`, TestFlight/Google Play Test Tracks take over as our `staging` environment, and the released app is our final `production`.
+The `environment.js` file takes the place of a `.env`, TestFlight and Testing Tracks on Google Play serve as our `staging` environment, and the released app is our final `production`.

 It should be said that there are alternatives to this workflow, including packages like <a href='https://github.com/luggit/react-native-config' target="_blank" class="link--text-in-p">react-native-config</a> and <a href='https://github.com/brysgo/babel-plugin-inline-dotenv#readme' target="_blank" class="link--text-in-p">babel-plugin-inline-dotenv</a>.
 However, the former requires ejecting from Expo in order to "link" to native code, and the latter requires additional configuration.